About Us

 Since leaving the corporate world behind 17+ years ago, Mike Seawright has been delivering humanitarian assistance to families living in the world’s conflict zones.
 He has provided medical aid in Iraq, Yemen, Sudan, South Sudan and Pakistan, economic development and energy projects in Afghanistan and most recently emergency humanitarian aid, leading multiple interventions in Syria, Afghanistan and Ukraine.

 Frustrated that not enough was being done to help families affected by war and conflict Mike founded ReliefAid.
-With a simple vision of helping families who had no one else to turn to, ReliefAid has delivered life-saving aid to over 300,000 people in war-torn Syria, Afghanistan, and Ukraine, and they are not stopping there.
+With a simple vision of helping families who had no one else to turn to, ReliefAid has delivered life-saving aid to over half a million people in war-torn Syria, Afghanistan, and Ukraine, and they are not stopping there.

 While his work surrounds him in war and conflict Mike counts himself lucky to bear witness to what he calls “the very best of humanity”.
 When not travelling to oversee ReliefAid’s international interventions he lives in Auckland with his family.